brockn/hdfs-nfs-proxy/src/main/resources/README.md

     The output jar will be target/ you likely want the -with-deps jar.

+1. Configure the server:

+    Place a hdfs-nfs-site, hdfs-site, core-site.xml, and a log4j.properties file in the conf/ directory.

 1. Start the server:

-    Below my conf/ directory has an hdfs-nfs-site.xml, hdfs-site.xml, core-site.xml,
-    and a log4j.properties file.
     Note the daemon would typically be started as the same user who is running the NameNode typically either hdfs or hadoop.

     To run the server on port 2051:

-        $ ./start-nfs-server.sh confi/ 2051
+        $ ./start-nfs-server.sh conf/ 2051

 1. Mount hdfs